jkerdels/microstate/README.md

 This C++ state machine is a header-only "library" that is designed to ease the programming of embedded devices.
-As a typical use case, it supports structuring the executing of your code within a single main loop, e.g., you can define multiple state machines that each control certain aspects of your device's behavior as if you had multiple threads of execution running in parallel.
+As a typical use case, it supports structuring the execution of your code within a single main loop, e.g., you can define multiple state machines that each control certain aspects of your device's behavior as if you had multiple threads of execution running in parallel.